TN HIMSS/Belmont University HIT Accelerator Program

-In only two years, more than 50 students have already graduated from this program which is designed for healthcare professional of all levels and backgrounds, along with those just entering their professional careers.
+More than 300 students have already graduated from this program which is designed for healthcare professional of all levels and backgrounds, along with those just entering their professional careers.

 The curriculum is taught over the course of 14 weeks by healthcare professionals through a combination of classroom and real-life experiences.
 Students will gain a complete understanding of healthcare HIT with:

 - A detailed view of the U.S. healthcare system and policies

 - Specialized knowledge of healthcare IT systems and processes

 - Real-life work experiences